Titus Andronicus: Synopsis

 Shortly after the death of the Roman emperor, his two sons, Saturninus and Bassianus, quarrel over who will succeed him.
-Their conflict seems set to boil over into violence until a tribune, Marcus Andronicus, announces that the people's choice for the new emperor is Marcus's brother, Titus, who will shortly return to Rome from a victorious ten-year campaign against the Goths.
-Titus arrives to much fanfare, bearing with him as prisoners Tamora, Queen of the Goths, her three sons Alarbus, Chiron, and Demetrius, and her secret lover, Aaron the Moor.
+Their conflict seems set to boil over into violence until a tribune, Marcus Andronicus, announces that the people's choice for the new emperor is his brother, Titus, who will shortly return to Rome from a victorious ten-year campaign against the Goths.
+Titus arrives to much fanfare, bearing with him as prisoners Tamora, Queen of the Goths; her three sons Alarbus, Chiron, and Demetrius; and her secret lover, Aaron the Moor.
 Despite Tamora's desperate pleas, Titus sacrifices her eldest son, Alarbus, to avenge the deaths of twenty-one of his own sons during the war.
 Distraught, Tamora and her two surviving sons vow to obtain revenge on Titus and his family.

 Meanwhile, Titus refuses the offer of the throne, arguing that he is not fit to rule and instead supporting the claim of Saturninus, who then is duly elected.
 Saturninus tells Titus that for his first act as emperor, he will marry Titus's daughter Lavinia.
 Titus agrees, although Lavinia is already betrothed to Saturninus's brother, Bassianus, who refuses to give her up.
 Titus's sons tell Titus that Bassianus is in the right under Roman law, but Titus refuses to listen, accusing them all of treason.
 A scuffle breaks out, during which Titus kills his own son, Mutius.
 Saturninus then denounces the Andronici family for their effrontery and shocks Titus by marrying Tamora.
 Putting into motion her plan for revenge, Tamora advises Saturninus to pardon Bassianus and the Andronici family, which he reluctantly does.

 During a royal hunt the following day, Aaron persuades Demetrius and Chiron to kill Bassianus so that they may rape Lavinia.
 They do so, throwing Bassianus's body into a pit and dragging Lavinia deep into the forest before violently raping her.
 To keep her from revealing what has happened, they cut out her tongue and cut off her hands.
 Meanwhile, Aaron writes a forged letter, which frames Titus's sons Martius and Quintus for the murder of Bassianus.
 Horrified at the death of his brother, Saturninus arrests Martius and Quintus and sentences them to death.

 Some time later, Marcus discovers the mutilated Lavinia and takes her to her father, who is still shocked at the accusations levelled at his sons, and upon seeing Lavinia, he is overcome with grief.
-Aaron then visits Titus and falsely tells him that Saturninus will spare Martius and Quintus if either Titus, Marcus, or Titus' remaining son, Lucius, cuts off one of their hands and sends it to him.
+Aaron then visits Titus and falsely tells him that Saturninus will spare Martius and Quintus if either Titus, Marcus, or Titus's remaining son, Lucius, cuts off one of their hands and sends it to him.
 Though Marcus and Lucius are willing, Titus has his own left hand cut off by Aaron and sends it to the emperor.
 However, a messenger brings back Martius's and Quintus's severed heads, along with Titus's own severed hand.
-Desperate for revenge, Titus orders Lucius to flee Rome and raise an army among their former enemy, the Goths.
+Desperate for revenge, Titus orders Lucius to flee Rome and raise an army among their conquered enemy, the Goths.